 “Happiness lies in the absorption in some vocation which satisfies the soul.”

-Sir William Osler
+~ Sir William Osler

 “Real joy comes not from ease or riches or from the praise of men, but from doing something worthwhile.”

-Sir Wilfred Grenfell
+~ Sir Wilfred Grenfell

 1. Is there really a difference between happiness and joy?

-3. Calming Meditation or Prayer
+3. Calming meditation or prayer

-5. Giving And Receiving
+5. Giving and receiving

 Everyone would say that living with happiness and joy or finding more happiness or finding more joy in life is very important.

 “For the third year in a row, the U.S. has dropped in the ranking and now sits at No. 19, one spot lower than last year…”

 Is there really a difference between happiness and joy?

-When you are having a private conversation with a friend or relative and you are delving into how they are doing what is the most often asked question in a conversation like that?
+When having a private conversation with a friend or relative and delving into how they are doing, what is the most often asked question in a conversation like that?

-This is a great question, are you happy, and for anyone to answer that question they don’t immediately think, well, I will be happy if I win the lotto.
+For anyone to answer that question, they don’t immediately think, well, I will be happy if I win the lotto.

-In other words, you can’t experience real happiness unless you have a deeper connection with let’s say spirit or a deity of some kind which will bring you the actual and internal sense of joy which is then different in some way than knowing or experiencing happiness.
+In other words, you can’t experience real happiness unless you have a deeper connection with, let’s say, spirit or a deity of some kind which will bring you the actual and internal sense of joy which is then different in some way than knowing or experiencing happiness.

-It is, however, sound advice that each of us find our own way to find peace and contentment through some form of meditation or prayer.
+It is, however, sound advice that each of us finds our own way to find peace and contentment through some form of meditation or prayer.

 No one can be happy or joyous if they are made to practice some form of spiritual or religious belief that does not work for them.